 In addition, VPN users should make use of the very best encryption available (OpenVPN) and VPN stealth mode (VPN obfuscation technology) to conceal VPN use and get around VPN blocks.

 Turkish ISPs block VPN IP addresses on behalf of the government.
 This can make using a VPN tough within Turkey.
 However, the VPNs in our review have thousands of IP addresses.
 They also add new ones all the time.
 This means that there will always be IPs available to you.
 If your VPN isn't working, you may need to use port forwarding or stealth mode to get around the ISP VPN firewall.

 ISPs can scan traffic for VPN use.
 If it detects the use of a VPN, the ISP can simply firewall your internet connection until you switch the VPN off.
-Thankfully, you can use VPN stealth mode or port forwarding to stop the ISP from detecting the VPN.
-Port forwarding – OpenVPN Transmission Control Protocol (TCP) over port 443 – disguises OpenVPN traffic as regular HTTPS.
+Thankfully, you can use VPN stealth mode or port selection to stop the ISP from detecting the VPN.
+Port selection of OpenVPN Transmission Control Protocol (TCP) over port 443 - disguises OpenVPN traffic as regular HTTPS.

 HTTPS is the standard internet encryption protocol that is used to keep web browsing traffic (passwords, logins, and so forth) secure.
 Because nearly all websites and online services use HTTPS, ISPs can't block it.
 Thus when a VPN disguises OpenVPN as HTTPS, the ISP doesn't know a VPN is in use.
 That means you can evade being firewalled.

 Another method for evading ISP VPN firewalling is to use a VPN with selection "stealth mode."
 Stealth mode (also known as obfuscation technology) disguises VPN traffic so that ISPs can't detect it.
 Thus they can't block your VPN.
 Common forms of stealth mode include Stunnel and Obfsproxy.
 Some VPNs also have proprietary stealth technology that works successfully.